Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Introduction

-Another alternative for Randall and Sundrum model could be achieved through the Einstein-Cartan portal \cite{EC1, EC2, EC3, EC4, EC5, EC6, EC7}.
+Another alternative for the Randall and Sundrum model could be achieved through the Einstein-Cartan (EC) portal \cite{EC1, EC2, EC3, EC4, EC5, EC6, EC7}.
 At which gravity (represented by torsion field) can couple to the SM particles in addition to dark sector fermions, it provides a mechanism of producing the dark sector particles and allows a chance for probing dark gauge boson (A$^{\prime}$), which corresponds to a $U(1)_{D}$ symmetry, at LHC \cite{R1}.
-In this theory, the torsion mass is in the TeV-scale regime, so that the A$^{\prime}$ can be produced with the high boost and missing transverse energy ($E^{miss}_{T}$) from dark-sector fermions.
+In this theory, the torsion mass is in the TeV-scale regime, so that the A$^{\prime}$ can be produced with a high boost and missing transverse energy ($E^{miss}_{T}$) from dark-sector fermions.
 The search for the A$^{\prime}$ could be achieved at the LHC via its decay to dilepton (i.e. A$^{\prime} \rightarrow l^{+} l^{-}$) and large $E^{miss}_{T}$.

-Many searches for DM have been performed via analysing the data collected by the CMS experiment during RUN II.
-These searches rely on the production of a visible object "X", which recoils against the large missing transverse energy from the dark matter particles leaving a signature of ($\text{X} + E^{\text{miss}}_{T}$) in the detector \cite{R38}.
-The visible particle could be a SM particle like W, Z bosons or jets \cite{R35}, photon \cite{photon} or SM Higgs boson \cite{R36}.
+Many searches for DM have been performed by analyzing the data collected by the CMS experiment during RUN II.
+These searches rely on the production of a visible object "X", which recoils against the large missing transverse momentum from the dark matter particles, leaving a signature of ($\text{X} + E^{\text{miss}}_{T}$) in the detector \cite{R38}.
+The visible particle could be an SM particle like Z \cite{monozCMS,monozATLAS}, W bosons \cite{monowATLAS1,monowATLAS2} or jets \cite{monojetATLAS,monojetCMS}, photon \cite{monophotonCMS,monophotonATLAS} or SM Higgs boson \cite{monohiggsCMS,monohiggsATLAS}.

+The ATLAS and CMS collaborations have previously conducted searches for the massive extra neutral gauge boson Z$^{\prime}$ decaying to dileptons.
+These searches are based on the Grand Unified Theory (GUT) and Supersymmetry \cite{Extra-Gauge-bosons, gaugeboson1, LR-symmetry11, Super-symmetry12}.
+Despite extensive efforts using the LHC data from the full RUN II period, no evidence of the existence of Z$^{\prime}$ has been found \cite{zprime, zprimeATLAS}.
+Results from the CMS collaboration have excluded the existence of Z$^{\prime}$ in the mass range between 0.6 and 5.15 TeV with 95\% Confidence Level (CL), while the ATLAS experiment has excluded the mass range between 0.6 and 5.1 TeV.

+The direct detection of dark matter in underground experiments \cite{XENON10, XENON100, XENON1T, SENSEI, PandaX-II} presents various constraints.
+The model suggests that the interaction between dark matter and electrons can effectively explore light-dark matter.
+Exclusion limits confidently eliminate the possibility of dark matter with masses exceeding 4 MeV \cite{DMdirect}.

+Indirect detection searches for dark matter are currently very exciting.
+The annihilation of dark matter into leptons or hadrons in space can potentially produce a signal of thermal WIMPs.
+The most reliable constraints for GeV dark matter annihilation into various final states are provided by Fermi-LAT observations of dwarf spheroidal galaxies \cite{fermi1,fermi2}, AMS-02 positron fluxes \cite{AMS1,AMS2}, and CMB \cite{Planck111, CMB1, CMB2} limits.
+These results indicate that the WIMP dark matter mass window from 20 GeV up to the unitarity limit \cite{Unitarity} of 100 TeV remains largely open \cite{indirect1,indirect2}.